Identification of a potential nonhost fire blight resistance gene

 Rationale

-Once the segregation patterns have been determined in my F2 populations, a bulked segregant analysis (BSA) can be performed.
-A BSA consists of a pooled DNA sequencing strategy, where each pool corresponds to a specific phenotype.
+Once the segregation patterns have been determined in my F2 population, a bulked segregant analysis (BSA) can be performed.
+A BSA consists of pooled DNA samples from a segregating population (e.g. my F2 population), where each pool corresponds to a specific phenotype.
+These pools are then subjected to whole-genome sequencing.
 The pooling of many individuals in each sample allows the investigator to identify genetic mutations, typically single nucleotide polymorphisms (SNPs), that are strongly associated with the phenotype of interest.
 Additionally, the pooling of samples, rather than sequencing of individuals, saves sequencing costs and simplifies analysis.

 Methods